-Ever had a first-time homebuyer confused over closing costs?
-Prepping clients for these important figures can help ensure smooth sailing on closing day—not to mention a rock-solid client-agent relationship with the potential for extra referral business!
+Have you ever had a first-time homebuyer confused about closing costs?
+Helping clients understand these important figures is a key component of ensuring smooth sailing on closing day—not to mention maintaining a high-quality client-agent relationship with the potential for extra referral business!
 Below you’ll find some quick basics you can go over with your clients.
-Even experienced homebuyers may not know everything that’s lumped into the category of closing costs, and might appreciate the extra clarification from their trusted real estate agent.
+Even experienced homebuyers may not know everything that’s lumped into the category of “closing costs,” and they might appreciate the extra clarification from their trusted real estate agent.

 What are closing costs?